Wingate University Academic Advising Mission

 New Freshmen and Transfer students indicate their intended majors on their admissions applications.
 Unless a student requests his major be changed, the major indicated on the application is the students’ officially declared major in the university student information system.

-Students who desire to change majors, minors or degree can consult with various Wingate resources to determine the best options for their educational and career goals – their current Success Coach or faculty advisor, a faculty member in potential “new” majors/minors, the Office of Career Services & Internships and the Director of Academic Advising & Support.
+Students who desire to change majors, minors or degree can consult with various Wingate resources to determine the best options for their educational and career goals.
+Resources include: their current Success Coach or faculty advisor, a faculty member in potential “new” majors/minors, the Office of Career Services & Internships and the Director of Academic Advising.
 “Major Check Sheets” and “Four Year Academic Plans” are available for review through the MyGate online portal.

 Frequently Asked Questions